 I don’t have a login for my minor’s online profile.
 How can I review their SmartVoucher?

-First, you must claim your child’s profile by clicking the “log in” button in our website menu and choosing the “claim profile” option.
-Once claimed, you will be able to log in to review your minor’s SmartVoucher.
+Click the “log in” button in our website menu and choose the “create new login” option.
+Once created, you will be able to log in to review your minor’s SmartVoucher.

 How do I change my minor’s tax withholding information?